Formidable Forms: Getting Started Tutorial

 Let’s jump over to the Actions & Notifications for this form.

-Click the Email Notification module.
+Click the Confirmation module.

 You can leave this To field set to the admin email if that is the one you want it sent to.
 Your admin email is the same one you have in your User profile and in Settings > General for the site.